Samsung/tizen-docs/docs/application/design/wearable/patterns/application-start-process.md

 -   **Terms and conditions (essential)**

-    These govern the contract between you and your users and seek the user’s agreement on the rules for using the service.
-Users are informed that they may be denied the service or prosecuted if they don’t follow the rules or abuse any information provided by the app.
+    These govern the contract between you and your users and seek the user's agreement on the rules for using the service.
+Users are informed that they may be denied the service or prosecuted if they don't follow the rules or abuse any information provided by the app.
 An Agreement checkbox should be included below the terms and conditions, with Next and Start buttons that only become tappable only after the user has checked the checkbox.

     ![](media/pattern_9.1.3_1-850x174.png)
     *Terms and conditions provide a checkbox below the content so users can select agree/disagree.*

 -   **Disclaimer (optional)**

      Disclaimers show a legal statement on device misuse or defects.
-It’s only shown, as a pop-up, once when the user initially launches the app.
-Since disclaimers do not require the user’s agreement, provide a Confirm button at the bottom of the screen.
+It's only shown, as a pop-up, once when the user initially launches the app.
+Since disclaimers do not require the user's agreement, provide a Confirm button at the bottom of the screen.
 You can provide an additional link that leads to the Privacy Policy if you choose.

   ![](media/pattern_9.1.3_2-850x174.png)